WordPress Vulnerabilities

 How To Prevent This From Being Exploited?

 The theory here is more or less the same as that for preventing URL hacking and SQL injection.
-You need to add such commands to the Apache .htaccess file as would block unauthorized access to sensitive installation files.
+You need to add such commands to the Apache .htaccess file, as it would block unauthorized access to sensitive installation files.
 You can use the following code to prevent something like this from happening.

 Options All -Indexes